pingcap/docs-cn/system-variables.md

 - Default value: `OFF`
 - This variable is used to determine whether to include the `AUTO_INCREMENT` columns when creating a generated column or an expression index.

-### tidb_enable_change_multi_schema

-> **Warning:**
->
-> TiDB will support more types of multi-schema changes in the future.
-This system variable will be deleted in a future release of TiDB.

-- Scope: GLOBAL
-- Persists to cluster: Yes
-- Type: Boolean
-- Default value: `OFF`
-- This variable is used to control whether multiple columns or indexes can be altered in one `ALTER TABLE` statement.
-When the value of this variable is `ON`, only the following multi-schema changes are supported:
-    - Add multiple columns.
-For example, `ATLER TABLE t ADD COLUMN c1 INT, ADD COLUMN c2 INT;`.
-    - Drop multiple columns.
-For example, `ATLER TABLE t DROP COLUMN c1, DROP COLUMN c2;`.
-    - Drop multiple indexes.
-For example, `ATLER TABLE t DROP INDEX i1, DROP INDEX i2;`.
-    - Drop a column covered by a single-column index.
-For example, `ALTER TABLE t DROP COLUMN c1`, in which the schema contains `INDEX idx(c1)`.

 ### tidb_enable_cascades_planner

 > **Warning:**